doctor-g/preproduction_Sp24/schedule.md

 Make that part as clear as possible.

-Lest it go unnoticed, the ability to take a concept and express it in simple visual form is a crucial skill for aspiring game designers to develop.
+Lest it go unnoticed, the ability to take a concept and express it in simple visual form is a crucial skill for aspiring game designers.

 ### File Formats